SITI Company Members

 For playbill and program bios please contact the SITI Company office at email@example.com

 Akiko Aizawa has been a member of SITI Company since 1997, after seven years as a member of the Suzuki Company of Toga.
-With SITI: Trojan Women, Cafe Variations, American Document, Antigone, Under Construction, Who Do You Think You Are, Radio Macbeth, bobrauschenbergamerica, Freshwater, Hotel Cassiopeia, A Midsummer Night’s Dream, Intimations for Saxophone, La Dispute, War of the Worlds, and systems/layers.
+With SITI: Persians, Steel Hammer, A Rite(w/Bill T. Jones/Arnie Zane Dance Company), Cafe Variations, Radio Macbeth, Trojan Women (After Euripides), American Document(w/Martha Graham Dance Company), Antigone, Under Construction, Who Do You Think You Are, bobrauschenbergamerica, Freshwater, Hotel Cassiopeia, A Midsummer Night’s Dream, Intimations for Saxophone, La Dispute, War of the Worlds, Culture of Desire and systems/layers.
 Roles with SCOT include: Trojan Women, Three Sisters and Dionysus.
-Theaters/festivals include BAM, the Public Theater, ART, Arena Stage, Court Theatre, Joyce Theater, Krannert Center, Los Angeles Opera, NYTW and New York Live Arts.
-International festivals/venues include: Edinburgh, Dublin, Bonn, Bobigny, Helsinki, Melbourne, Bogota, São Paulo, Tokyo, Toga and Moscow.
-Akiko is originally from Akita, Japan.
+Theaters/festivals include BAM, the Public Theater, Wexner Center, American Repertory Theater, Arena Stage, Joyce Theater, ArtsEmerson, Krannert Center, Los Angeles Opera, New York Theatre Workshop, New York Live Arts, Carolina Performing Arts and Getty Villa.
+International festivals/venues include: Edinburgh, Dublin, Bonn, Bobigny, Helsinki, Tbilisi, Melbourne, Bogota, São Paulo, Tokyo, Toga and Moscow.

 New York City.
 Bard College (BA) and New York University (MA).
 Works with SITI: Café Variations, Trojan Women, American Document, Antigone, Under Construction, Freshwater, Who Do You Think You Are, Radio Macbeth, Hotel Cassiopeia, Death and the Ploughman, La Dispute, Score, bobrauschenbergamerica, Room, War of the Worlds, Cabin Pressure, War of the Worlds: The Radio Play, Alice’s Adventures, Culture of Desire, Bob, Going, Going, Gone, Small Lives/Big Dreams, The Medium, Noel Coward’s Hay Fever and Private Lives, August Strindberg’s Miss Julie, and Charles Mee’s Orestes.
 Professor at Columbia University.
 Author of four books: A Director Prepares, The Viewpoints Book, And Then, You Act and Conversations with Anne.

 Will Bond grew up in Delaware.
-He received a BA in English Literature from Albright College and an MFA from University of Pittsburgh.
-SITI credits include The Medium, Small Lives/Big Dreams, Culture of Desire, Cabin Pressure, War of the Worlds (by Naomi Iizuka for SITI), Lilith & Seven Deadly Sins (New York City Opera), War of the Worlds: The Radio Play, Bob, (Drama Desk Nomination), La Dispute, bobrauschenbergamerica, Radio MacBeth, Who Do You Think You Are?, Death and the Ploughman, Antigone, and Rite of Spring project with Bill T Jones/Arnie Zane Dance Company.
+He received a BA in English Literature from Albright College and an MFA in acting from University of Pittsburgh.
+SITI credits include The Medium, Small Lives/Big Dreams, Culture of Desire, Cabin Pressure, War of the Worlds (by Naomi Iizuka for SITI), Lilith & Seven Deadly Sins (New York City Opera), War of the Worlds: The Radio Play, Bob, (Drama Desk Nomination), La Dispute, bobrauschenbergamerica, Radio MacBeth, Who Do You Think You Are, Death and the Ploughman, Antigone, A Rite with Bill T Jones/Arnie Zane Dance Company, Persians.

-Leon Ingulsrud was born and grew up in Japan.
-After serving as a member of the Suzuki Company Of Toga for seven years, he helped to found SITI Company and has appeared in Orestes, Seven Deadly Sins (New York City Opera), Nicholas & Alexandra (Los Angeles Opera), bobrauschenbergamerica, Hotel Cassiopeia, Under Construction, Who Do You Think You Are, Radio Macbeth, Antigone, American Document (with Martha Graham Dance Co.), War of the Worlds; Radio Play, Trojan Women, Cafe Variations and Continuous Replay (with Bill T. Jones/Arnie Zane Dance Co.).
+Mr. Ingulsrud is one of the three Co-Artistic Directors and helped found SITI Company.
+He has appeared in Orestes, Seven Deadly Sins (New York City Opera), Nicholas & Alexandra (Los Angeles Opera), bobrauschenbergamerica, Hotel Cassiopeia, Under Construction, Who Do You Think You Are, Radio Macbeth, Antigone, American Document (with Martha Graham Dance Co.), War of the Worlds; Radio Play, Trojan Women, Cafe Variations, A Rite (with Bill T. Jones/Arnie Zane Dance Co.), and Persians.
 Mr. Ingulsrud has taught in workshops and universities around the world, and holds an MFA in directing from Columbia University.

 Kelly has been a member of SITI since its inception.
 SITI credits include Orestes, American Document, Radio Macbeth, La Dispute, Hayfever, bobrauschenbergamerica, The Medium, Small Lives/Big Dreams, A Midsummer Night’s Dream, Culture of Desire and Cabin Pressure, and theatres including The Joyce, NYTW, P.S.
 122, Actors Theatre of Louisville, Walker Arts Center, Wexner Arts Center, The Irish Life Theater Festival, Under the Radar (NYC’s Public Theater), Bobigny (Paris) and the Edinburgh Festival.
 Regional credits include Rainbow in And What of the Night at The Milwaukee Repertory Theatre, Hamlet at StageWest and Christine in Miss Julie at Actors Theatre of Louisville.
 Internationally, she has toured with Tadashi Suzuki in the Suzuki Company of Toga’s Dionysus and director Robert Wilson in Persephone.
 She performed the roles of Jolly (as standby for Patti LuPone) in The Old Neighborhood on Broadway and Hermia in Dead Man Cell Phone at Playwrights Horizons.
 She also performed in An Adult Evening of Shel Silverstein and The Water Engine at the Atlantic.
 Kelly teaches with SITI and the Atlantic Theater Acting School, at NYU and workshops and universities throughout the U.S.